Mental Health

 We acknowledge that we do not have the right answers, nor do we believe that it would be appropriate for us to pretend that we do.

-However, we also believe that it is important, now more than ever, to support Black communities, loved ones, and each other.
+However, we also believe that it is important to support Black communities, loved ones, and each other.
+We have compiled a list of resources to help you find or help provide support, advocate, and learn.

-We will be adding to this list over the coming days and weeks.
 We welcome recommendations or feedback at [email protected].

 Donate to or get support from organizations providing mental health resources, specifically for POC